kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 Once again, thanks for these researchers.

-# Experiment Setting
+# Environment Setting
-The experiment first targeted two snakes.
-The height and width of env is 15x15.
-In addition to the current state, the previous three states can be used together, so that in addition to the snake position information, direction information can be grasped together by a network.
-Each snake can move up, down, right, left, and put 3 fruits that can earn 1 reward upon acquisition for each episode.
-Here snakes must compete with each other and get the maximum reward without crossing to the edge.
+The experiment first target two snakes situation.
+The height and width of state of env is 15x15 and each snake have egocentric view which shows 2 for itself and 3 for other snake.
+And -1 is given for dead snake and 1 is given for fruit.
+In addition to the current state, the previous three states can be used together, so that in addition to the snake position information, direction information can be grasped together by a network without RNN network.
+Each snake can move up, down, right, left for getting fruit which gives 1 reward and avoiding wall hitting which gives -1 reward.
+Here snakes must compete with each other and get the maximum reward.

+For summary, there are two states and two actions for each steps if there is two snake and state is divied by 3 for normalization.

+# Policy Network
 The DQN network uses a structure like Double-Dueling-DQN (https://github.com/awjuliani/DeepRL-Agents/blob/master/Double-Dueling-DQN.ipynb) raised by Arthur Juliani.
 The CNN kernel size and the number of filters were slightly adjusted and the rest were used as is.

 | Network Structure | Value |